Semen Karetnyk

-Semen Mykytovych Karetnyk (Семе́н Мики́тович Каретник; 1893 – 1920) was a Ukrainian anarchist and a commander of the Revolutionary Insurgent Army of Ukraine (RIAU).
-He often replaced Nestor Makhno as supreme commander of the Black Army in 1920.
+Semen Mykytovych Karetnyk (Семе́н Мики́тович Каретник; 1893 – 1920) was a Ukrainian anarchist revolutionary and military commander in the Revolutionary Insurgent Army of Ukraine (RIAU).
+He often replaced Nestor Makhno as supreme commander of the Insurgent Army in 1920.
 Karetnyk gained a reputation for his central role in defeating the White Army in Crimea in November 1920.

 Biography

 Semen Karetnyk was born into extreme poverty, growing up a poor peasant in the small southern Ukrainian town of Huliaipole.
 He worked as a hostler until the outbreak of World War I, upon which he was drafted into military service and worked his way through the ranks until he became an ensign.
 By the time of the Russian Revolution, Karetnyk had gained much military experience, which he utilized upon his return to Ukraine, when he became a leading partisan of the Makhnovshchina.
 Karetnyk's strong anarchist convictions brought him into the favor of the local revolutionary leader Nestor Makhno, with Karetnyk going on to become the second-in-command of the Revolutionary Insurgent Army of Ukraine.